Matt Rife: Controversies

+In August 2025, e.l.f. cosmetics released an ad featuring Rife and drag queen Heidi N Closet.
+The brand immediately received backlash for featuring Rife because of his domestic violence joke.
+USA Today wrote that, "Rife's alienation of his female audience is the crux of the criticism surrounding e.l.f.'s new ad campaign" and also noted that fans were confused about his involvement in the ad since "Rife has never before been associated with makeup, cosmetics or the beauty space, unlike his commercial co-star".
+The brand later issued an apology.

+In August 2026, Rife garnered controversy when he told an autistic man to commit suicide.
+He specifically stated, "Sire, you are lifeless douchebag.
+Please remove yourself from this earth.
+Absolutely nobody is reading your novels in these comments.
+You do not matter to anybody.
+The event has already sold thousands of tickets.
+Now watch as i [sic] block you and you fall back into nonexistence."
+This occurred after Rife and his collaborator Elton Castee promoted an event in Salem, Massachusetts on Instagram.
+In the comments section, Rife stated the above after a man commented about the Salem witch trials on his post.
+There is no evidence to prove that Rife knew about the man's condition beforehand.
+The exchange has since been deleted.
+The family of the man demanded an apology from Rife as a result, and Rife was further criticized for overcharging fees for the event.

 Influences

 Rife has said his biggest influences in comedy are Dave Chappelle, Ricky Gervais, and Dane Cook.
 Rife performed at Dave Chappelle's 50th birthday show at Madison Square Garden and has called Chappelle a mentor.
-He has also said Adam Sandler, Jim Carrey, Jim Varney, David Spade, Pauly Shore, and Robin Williams are people he found influence from.
+He has also said Adam Sandler, Jim Carrey, Jim Varney, David Spade, Pauly Shore, and Robin Williams are people by whom he was influenced.

 Personal life

-Rife currently resides in Rhode Island near Burrillville.

-Rife mentioned in his comedy special Only Fans (2021) that he had clinical depression and an anxiety disorder.

-Rife identifies as a Christian but is not religious, in an Instagram post saying that "I wear a Jesus cross around my neck for the same reason regular dudes wear NBA player basketball jerseys — I've never met the guy, but I tell people I can dunk like him at LA Fitness."
+Rife resides in Rhode Island near Burrillville.
+He identifies as a Christian but is not religious, stating in an Instagram post that "I wear a Jesus cross around my neck for the same reason regular dudes wear NBA player basketball jerseys – I've never met the guy, but I tell people I can dunk like him at LA Fitness."

+In his 2021 special Only Fans, Rife discussed his clinical depression and anxiety disorder diagnoses.

-Rife and Elton Castee acquired Ed & Lorraine Warren's residential house with The Warrens' Occult Museum in Monroe, Connecticut, in late July 2025.
-They will be legal guardians of the property's haunted artifacts for the next five years.
-Rife also mentioned that he plans to host tours as well as allow overnight stays at the property.
+Rife and Elton Castee acquired Ed and Lorraine Warren's former home with their Occult Museum in Monroe, Connecticut, in late July 2025.
+They were to be the legal guardians of the property's haunted artifacts for the following five years.
+Rife also mentioned that he planned to host tours as well as allow overnight stays at the property.